Anon-Planet/thgtoa/guide.md

 -   Huawei: no option AFAIK

-# Appendix N: Warning about smartphones and smart devices
+# Appendix N: Warning about smartphones and smart devices:

 When conducting sensitive activities, remember that: